jackowaya/GBBO-Fantasy/README.md

 2. Alternate choosing players, make sure to do your reasearch https://thegreatbritishbakeoff.co.uk/
 3. First person you draft is your "captain."
 All other draftees are equal.
 4. Feel free to use [this template](https://docs.google.com/spreadsheets/d/1P__zc4jc638WBl_MPb1T2o05ou97sRpo7Os7VMjWFNc/edit?usp=sharing) to track your team and scores.
+5. For 2 or 3 players, we recommend only drafting 3 contestants each, then using redraft rules below.

+## Re-Draft
+After each elimination, players may swap one of their contestants with an available contestant.
+The first player who gets the opption to do so is the one who had a contestant eliminated.
+Remaining players may then swap from lowest to highest total score.

 ## Scoring
 Prior to each episode you can choose a new captain for that episode.
-Feel free to score during while watching, results are also posted to the wikipedia page https://en.wikipedia.org/wiki/The_Great_British_Bake_Off
+Feel free to score during while watching.

 ### Signature Challenge
 | Points | Description |